“Keeping Our History Alive Through Art and Story”

 Art and digital story are powerful tools for keeping memories of the past alive and for speaking out against injustices today.
 With one foot in the world of community/arts organizing and one foot in the world of tech advertising, Sean will shed light on fruitful intersections between the two and examine how we can use that knowledge to build a more just future.

 Sean Miura is a Los Angeles-based writer and community organizer.
 He currently produces and curates Tuesday Night Café, the oldest free Asian American mic/performance series in the nation.

 Table Captains play a vital role in supporting the Densho Dinner by extending your invitation to friends and family and filling a table of 10.
 You can purchase 10 tickets yourself or ask your guests to go to the Brown Paper Tickets page to purchase tickets online.
 Please email our Special Events Manager at email@example.com if you are interested in being a Table Captain.

-The Densho Dinner will include a live auction featuring premium and exclusive items.
-If you wish to donate an item, please consult the Auction Procrurement form.
+If you wish to donate an item, please consult the Auction Procurement form.